What Kids Learn in

 Why should I, as a parent, care about these standards?

 Understanding these milestones helps you become an even more effective partner in your child's education.
 It's not about testing or pressure.
 It's about giving you the language and the lens to see and celebrate your child's progress, identify areas where they might need a little extra support, and choose activities that are perfectly suited to their developmental stage.
-It empowers you to make learning both joyful and effective.
+It gives you what you need to make learning both joyful and effective.

 Are these standards the same all across the United States?